Nick Richardson sings, acts, and dances.

 Nick’s writings have appeared in Southern Theatre magazine and in multiple publications by The Glimmerglass Festival.

 His master’s thesis articulates the queerness of William Finn’s musical A New Brain both on the page and in production.
 He is currently working on publishing chapters from his thesis.

-Nick holds an M.A. in Theatre Studies and a B.A. in Theatre with a minor in Spanish; both of his degrees come from FSU.
+Nick holds an M.A. in Theatre Studies and a B.A. in Theatre with a minor in Spanish, both from Florida State University.
 He also studied performance abroad at Theatre Academy London.